Varma8074/Expense-Tracker-Project/README.md

 Conclusion
 This implementation provides a fully functional *Expense Tracker* application that meets all the project requirements.
-You can further enhance it by adding features like graphical user interfaces (GUI) using libraries like Tkinter or PyQt.
+You can further enhance it by adding features like graphical user interfaces (GUI) using libraries like Tkinter or PyQt..